hughherald/WebSite_Netlify/content/post/news/index.md

 ---
 * **05/2021**

+  Congratulations Li Fangchao and Hou Shaohui passed the master's defense

-  Online, for the conference of NER2021
+  Oral presentation for the conference NER2021